lanl-ansi/PowerModelsGMD.jl/README.md

 * [David Fobes](https://github.com/pseudocubic)

 Special thanks to
-Mowen Lu for developing- and Russell Bent for implementing the MLS and OTS problem formulations, which are used in the GIC AC-OPF and GIC AC-MLS problem formulations; to
+Mowen Lu for developing- and Russell Bent for implementing the MLS and OTS problem specifications, which are used in the GIC AC-OPF and GIC AC-MLS problem specifications; to
-Carleton Coffrin for developing and implementing the [MLD](https://github.com/lanl-ansi/PowerModelsRestoration.jl/blob/master/src/prob/mld.jl) problem formulation, which is used in the GIC AC-MLS problem formulation; and to
+Carleton Coffrin for developing and implementing the [MLD](https://github.com/lanl-ansi/PowerModelsRestoration.jl/blob/master/src/prob/mld.jl) problem specification, which is used in the GIC AC-MLS problem specification; and to
 Michael Rivera for a reference implementation of the Latingen-Pijirola matrix solver.